rossillingworth/tesb-rt-se/examples/cxf/jaxrs-advanced/README.txt

     cd war; mvn jetty:run

- * From within the Talend Service Factory OSGi container:
+ * From within the TESB OSGi container:

-   Install and start the demo server bundle: karaf@tsf> features:install tsf-example-jaxrs-advanced-server
+   Install and start the demo server bundle: karaf@trun> features:install talend-cxf-example-jaxrs-advanced-server

    (Make sure you've first installed the examples features repository as described in the parent README.)